Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

   </tbody>
 </table>

-2. @yichuan add more take away
+2.yichuan add more take away[TODO]

 ### Exact Search

 This mode boosts search accuracy by computing exact similarities between the query embedding and candidate passages (no approximation).
 It costs more compute, so we enable it on demand; combined with our embedding cache, latency remains practical for repeated or similar queries.